 When it comes to cananbis extracts, there are many forms to choose from — isolate, shatter, live resin, rosin, sugar, badder, etc. The differences between live rosin and live resin are easily confused due to their similar names and somewhat similar forms, but there are some stark contrasts between these two extracts.

-Both live resin and rosin are similar in their output — a potent extract that utilizes the natural resin found in the cannabis plant to create a connoisseur level concentrate experience.
+Both live rosin and live resin are similar in their output — a potent extract that utilizes the natural resin found in the cannabis plant to create a connoisseur level concentrate experience.

 Live resin, after it is extracted, is soft and pliable.
 It has a lovely amber color and a sugary texture, as seen below.
 It is incredibly potent, and it is often seen as a high-end product.

 The extraction process for live resin is complicated and requires a unique skill set.
 The whole plant is cryogenically frozen immediately after harvest.
 Later, the live resin is extracted using a light hydrocarbon solvent, like butane and/or propane, which is then removed from the finished product prior to consumption.

 This process is more complex than other extractions, as it requires special cryogenic equipment as well as light hydrocarbon solvents which are highly flammable and requires special storage.
 We have explained the process of material prep for live resin in more detail in another article.